SinaLab/ImageEvalSharedTask2025/README.md

 - BLEU (Bilingual Evaluation Understudy)
 - ROUGE (Recall-Oriented Understudy for Gisting Evaluation)
-- Cosine Similarity
+- Cosine Similarity: Evaluates caption similarity based on the angle between their embedding vectors.
-- LLM as a Judge
+- LLM as a Judge: We use GPT-4o as an automatic judge to evaluate caption quality through pairwise comparison with ground truth, supplementing standard     metrics.